tuebachdinh/Final-Project-DSD-2025/README.md

 ## Project Goal

-This project develops a **comprehensive deep learning pipeline** for predicting arterial stiffness from wrist pulse waveforms using **advanced signal processing, data visualization, deep neural networks (CNN/GRU), and model interpretability techniques**.
+This project develops a **comprehensive deep learning pipeline** for predicting arterial stiffness from wrist pulse waveforms using **advanced signal processing, data visualization, classical machine learning models, deep neural networks (CNN/GRU), and model interpretability techniques**.
 The pipeline progresses from in silico data analysis to real-world device deployment through **transfer learning and domain adaptation**.

 Our objective is to create a **robust, interpretable, and deployable system** for non-invasive cardiovascular health monitoring using consumer wearable devices.